Edit in GitHubLog an issue

 Using Document Sandbox Constants

-Document Sandbox constants provide type-safe ways to interact with the Document APIs when creating and manipulating content in Adobe Express documents.
-This guide covers the most common patterns for document-side development.
+Document Sandbox constants provide type-safe ways to interact with the Document APIs for content creation like fills, strokes, text styling, and node manipulation.
+This guide covers the most common patterns for document sandbox development.

 Quick Start